richelbilderbeek/phd_defense/README.md

 ## Evening program

-Beer at somewhere, starting from 20:00.
+Beer at somewhere, starting from 20:00, at a location to be decided by the beernymphs.

 ## Full schedule